sarahvoshall/RB120/RB120_Typora/04_inheritance.md

 - class inheritance is better for "is a" relationships and interface inheritance is better for "has a" relationships, e.g., a dog "is an" animal and it "has an" ability to swim
   - class: identity
   - interface: behavior / ability
-- modules can't be instantiated, i.e., objects cannot be created from modules.
-Modules are used only for namespacing and grouping common methods together.
+- objects cannot be created from modules: modules are used only for namespacing and grouping common methods together
-- methods in mixin modules should be defined without using `self`.
+- methods in mixin modules should be defined without using `self`

 **Method Lookup Path**: the order in which classes are inspected when you call a method. https://launchschool.com/books/oo_ruby/read/inheritance